Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Simulated Examples with Additive Noise

-Next, we also repeat Simulation 2, discussed in Section 4.2 in the main article, with additive noise.
-For point clouds in the blue group (single circle), we independently generate additive noise from a zero-mean bivariate Gaussian distribution with covariance $r(0.1)^2I_2$, where $r$ is the radius of the circle that underlies the ``noiseless" point cloud.
+We repeat Simulated Example 1 from the main article with additive pointwise noise, i.e., for each point cloud, we independently generate additive noise from a zero-mean bivariate Gaussian distribution with covariance $r(0.1)^2I_2$, where $r$ is the radius of the circle that underlies the `noiseless' point cloud.
+Two examples of point clouds and their corresponding degree $p=1$, $K=1$-dimensional landscape functions are shown in panels (a) and (c), and (b) and (d) in Figure \ref{meanEstimationEgNoise}, respectively.
+The landscape functions for all 20 point clouds are shown in panel (e).
+Most of the landscapes generated from the noisy point clouds are similar in shape to those from the `noiseless' setting.
+However, sometimes there is an extremely small peak, corresponding to noise, in some of the landscape functions.
+This is most visually apparent in panel (f), where there is an extremely small peak at $t \approx 0.25$ prior to the major peak in many of the landscape functions.
+Due to the small magnitude of this noise-induced feature, additive noise appears to have little effect on landscape alignment and mean computation.
+The mean based on aligned landscapes, visualized in panel (g), is consistent with that of a circle.
+There is considerable variance reduction in the denoised/transformed persistence diagrams in panel (j), via reparameterizations shown in (i).
+Importantly, points corresponding to the main feature of the point clouds are collapsed to a single point, while points near the diagonal, corresponding to features created by the additive noise, remain near the diagonal.
+Such clarity is absent in the noisy persistence diagrams in (h).
+Next, we repeat Simulated Example 2 from the main article with additive noise.
+For point clouds in the blue group (single circle), we independently generate additive noise from a zero-mean bivariate Gaussian distribution with covariance $r(0.1)^2I_2$, where $r$ is the radius of the circle that underlies the `noiseless' point cloud.
 We repeat this procedure for point clouds in the red group, but noise is generated such that the covariance depends on the radius of one of the two circles that it belongs to.
-A single example of a point cloud in the blue and red group are shown in Figure \ref{pcaEgNoise}(a)\&(c); the corresponding degree $p=1$ $K=2$-dimensional landscapes are shown in panels (b)\&(d).
-The shapes of the landscapes in each group are similar to those displayed in Figure 4 in the main article.
+A single example of a point cloud in the blue and red groups is shown in Figure \ref{pcaEgNoise}(a)\&(c); the corresponding degree $p=1$, $K=2$-dimensional landscapes are shown in panels (b) and (d).
+The shapes of the landscapes in each group are similar to those displayed in the `noiseless' setting.
 However, here, we notice some differences in PCA carried out on aligned landscapes.
-The first direction of variability, viewed in the top row of panels (e)-(g) appears to be associated with scale variability in the point cloud data.
+The first direction of variability, viewed in the top row of panels (e)-(g) appears to be associated with scale variability in the point cloud data; the results here are displayed in the same manner as in Figure 6 in the main article.
 On the other hand, as confirmed in the top row of panel (h), the second direction of variability appears to be associated with the homology of the point clouds, i.e., most of the red point clouds, generated from two connected circles, have a positive second PC score, while most of the blue point clouds, generated from a single circle, have a negative second PC score.
 Since noise can distort topological features, there does appear to be some overlap between the two classes based on the first two PC scores.
-This observation is in contrast to that in Section 4.2 in the main article, where the two classes are clearly separated based on the first PC score alone.
+This observation is in contrast to the `noiseless' setting, where the two classes are clearly separated based on the first PC score alone.
 The corresponding PC scores computed based on unaligned landscapes, shown in the bottom of panel (h), provide no such distinction between the two classes.
-A comparison of the denoised/transformed persistence diagram presented in Figure \ref{pcaEgNoise}(k) to its noisy counterpart in panel (h) shows the benefits of our approach.
-While the clustering of features in panel (k) is not as clear as in Figure 4 in the main article, due to the additive noise, one can still extract useful homological information from the denoised/transformed persistence diagram.
-On the other hand, this is not possible based on the noisy diagram in panel (i).
+A comparison of the denoised persistence diagrams presented in Figure \ref{pcaEgNoise}(k) to their noisy counterparts in panel (i) shows the benefits of our approach.
+While the clustering of features in panel (k) is not as clear as in the `noiseless' setting, one can still extract useful homological information from the denoised persistence diagrams.
+On the other hand, this is not possible based on the noisy diagrams in panel (i).